 #Em is the number of constraint Utilisation events in the month

 Min(1,EP s,e) caps the Delivery Proportion during each and every constraint Utilisation event at 100%, even if the Site(s) / Group over-delivers.
-The Constraint Event Delivery Proportion EP s,efor a Site(s) / Group and a Utilisation event is defined below.
+This Constraint Event Delivery Proportion EP s,efor a Site(s) / Group and a Utilisation event is defined below.

-In order to define the Constraint Events Monthly Delivery Proportion, we first need the Event Delivery Proportion (EDP).
+In order to define the Constraint Event Delivery Proportion, we first need the Event Delivery Proportion (EDP).
 For each individual constraint Utilisation event the total, uncapped Delivery Proportions for each Utilisation Settlement Period are summed.

 EDPs, e =(j=STeFTe=DPs, j) /(FTe-STe+1)